 According to the Institute for Local Self-Reliance, there are currently 447 municipal broadband networks in the U.S. The development of these programs is relatively recent, with the last decade seeing their primary push so far.

-One of the biggest success stories has happened in Chattanooga, which was the first to offer gigabyte speeds through its community network.
+One of the biggest success stories has happened in Chattanooga, which was the first to offer gigabit speeds through its community network.
 Not only has the infrastructure remained strong enough to handle a combination of high demand and fast speeds, but the city has also managed to charge roughly half of what private companies did for similar speeds.

-Prices and speeds vary significantly between municipalities and providers, but prices are around $50/mo. are standard, as are speed ranges of 25 Mbps to 1 Gbps.
+Prices and speeds vary significantly between municipalities and providers, but prices around $50/mo. are standard, as are speed ranges of 25 Mbps to 1 Gbps.
 Below are examples of municipal broadband providers currently operating and offering cheap broadband for residents.

 - Ammon Fiber in Ammon, Idaho